Address book

 FINAL EXAMINATION

-It is possible to write a dissertation (of a bibliographic type or relating to empirical research) on topics relating to Internet / Social Network use disorder.
+It is possible to write a dissertation (of a bibliographic type or relating to empirical research) on topics relating to emotional information processing in psychopathology.

 Interested undergraduates, regardless of the type of paper, will first be asked to write a short report on the specific topic agreed with the supervisor, in which to frame the topic by referring to recent scientific literature.
 Since the reference literature is almost exclusively in English, it is necessary to have a knowledge of the language that allows understanding (and eventually producing) complex scientific texts.